OpenIrelandNetwork/NOSIS/README.md

-## National Open Source Innovation Conference Overview
+## National Open Source Innovation Summit Overview

 The National Open Source Innovation Summit was held on the 7th of February 20025 and brought together a diverse ecosystem of technology leaders, innovators, and decision-makers across Ireland's business, academic, and public sectors.
 With over 218 attendees, the event demonstrated the growing strategic importance of open source across all sectors of the Irish economy.
 This event demonstrated Ireland's position as a hub for open source innovation, bringing together key stakeholders from enterprises, government, and academia to drive digital transformation and technological advancement, supported by a host of International expert speakers in attendance.

-## Conference Repository
+## Summit Repository
-This repository contains presentations and materials from the NOSIS Conference, organized into the following tracks:
+This repository contains presentations and materials from the National Open Source Innovation Summit, organized into the following tracks:

-- # Opening Addresses
+### Opening Addresses
     - Clare Dillon, Open Ireland Network [PDF](<NOSIS-Conference/opening-addresses/Clares NOSIS Intro 2025.pptx.pdf>) [Video](link_to_video)
     - Barry Lowry, Irish Government CIO [PDF](<NOSIS-Conference/opening-addresses/Barry Lowry - Open Source Feb 25 Barry Lowry.pptx.pdf>) [Video](link_to_video)
     - Anne Lanigan, Enterprise Ireland [PDF]() [Video](link_to_video)